OpenChain-Project/Reference-Material/OpenChain-Adoption-Guides/Adoption-Guide-For-All-OpenChain-Standards/en/Adoption-Guide-For-All-OpenChain-Standards.md

 ## Your Options and Choices

+This is a draft document.
+Your help is requested in reviewing, editing and expanding the content.
+Once we have reached a state where the OpenChain Education Work Group confirms they are happy with it, we will proceed to general release.

 ## A Guide for Small, Medium and Large Organizations (Or Teams)

 The OpenChain Project is not *just* about license compliance or security.
 It is building a more trusted supply chain by developing business process frameworks.
 These frameworks define the key requirements of quality license, security or other compliance programs.